 There are several ways congregations can choose to be involved with the work of Interfaith.

 Click + on name to read more; click – to condense.

-Congregations encourage their members to knit and crochet items to warm the heads hands and hearts of our neighbors in need.
-These are distributed during the Winter Coat Drive, at the Severe Weather Shelter and other community programs.
+Congregations encourage their members to knit and crochet items to warm the heads, hands, and hearts of our neighbors in need.
+These are distributed during the Winter Coat Drive, at CAST and other community programs.
 Volunteers create the items, donate supplies and deliver to distribution points.
 New and warm heavy duty socks also are collected and much appreciated.

 Our community reaches out to homeless families during the holiday season by delivering a little joy in the way of gifts.
 We work with many congregations who “adopt” a family and fulfill their gift requests.